pipiscrew/timeline/health/insulin.md

 **Carbohydrate-rich** foods raise blood sugar levels.
 Insulin must be promptly raised to manage this blood sugar. **Carbohydrate-rich** foods are also poorly satiating to begin with (they don’t fill you up and keep you feeling full).
 The overall **effect** is that you **feel hungry again** soon after a meal.
 The spring is difficult to ignore it will **whisper** in your ear, `You really need and deserve a snack`.

 Overweight and `unhealthy people` normally have **higher** insulin levels, a condition known as **hyperinsulinemia**.
-Unfortunately, they also respond less well to insulin’s orders, even though they have higher insulin levels, just as with any powerful drug, you can b**ecome resistant** to the **effects** of **insulin over time**.
+Unfortunately, they also respond less well to insulin’s orders, even though they have higher insulin levels, just as with any powerful drug, you can **become resistant** to the **effects** of **insulin over time**.
 This phenomenon is called `insulin resistance`.
 In fact, the majority of **adult Americans** now have an [insulin resistance problem](https://doi.org/10.1001/jama.2015.10029).
 And a shocking proportion of our children have it, [too](https://doi.org/10.2337/dc06-0709).
 A high level of insulin in the bloodstream with associated insulin resistance is the **signature** dysfunction of `our modern age`.

 In **type 2 diabetes**, `insulin resistance` has progressed to the point that the **body has lost control** of blood **glucose** levels.
 Most **heart disease** is driven by diabetic vascular inflammation: high insulin and glucose levels **damage** the walls of your **arteries**, which leads to the **buildup** of **materials** in the **artery walls**.
 This process is called `atherosclerosis`, and it is the primary driver of heart attacks.